JMU-Wearable-Computing/real_time_pose/readme.md

 Real Time Pose is a tool created by the wearable computing research group.
 Headed and advised by Dr. Jason Forsyth.
 The purpose of the tool is to provide a modular video feedback mechanism that can take a variety of input, process that input with a pose detection model, display the results of the model, and allow researchers to manipulate the displayed results for the purposes of feedback and direction.

-In order to use the tool, first ensure that rabbitmq is running.
+In order to use the tool, first ensure that redis messaging service is running.
 On linux use the following command:
 > `sudo systemctl status redis.service`

 To see if Redis is running.
 If not, run: